ClearBlade/ClearBlade-Python-SDK/README.md

 - `on_message(client, userdata, mid)`
 - `on_log(client, userdata, level, buf)`

 The SDK provides attributes and methods needed for most applications.
 Occasionally, it may be useful to access the attributes and methods the underlying **paho-mqtt** client.
-This is available through this attribute.
+This is available through this public attribute.
 - `paho_client`

 For more information about the individual callbacks and attributes, see the [paho-mqtt](https://github.com/eclipse/paho.mqtt.python#callbacks) documentation.